MicrosoftDocs/customer-voice/fp-docs/plan-survey.md

   ![Example of a drop-down question](media/ques-drop-down.png "Example of a drop-down question")

-- **Text**: Question that has a one-line (short answer) or multiple lines (long answer) in the answer. <br> By default, the question is added as a short answer question.
+- **Text**: Question that has a one-line (short answer) or multiple lines (long answer) in the answer.
+By default, the question is added as a short answer question.
 To change the question to long answer, move the **Long answer** toggle to the On position.

   **Short answer question**